DFHack/dfhack/Lua API.rst

   Computes number of frames * 100 it takes the unit to move in its current state of mind and body.

+* ``dfhack.units.computeSlowdownFactor(unit)``

+  Meandering and floundering in liquid introduces additional slowdown.
+It is random, but the function computes and returns the expected mean factor as a float.

 * ``dfhack.units.getNoblePositions(unit)``

   Returns a list of tables describing noble position assignments, or *nil*.